nirmaljitkaur/Doors2Heaven/README.txt

 2024-02-18

 ### Project Title:Doors2Heaven
-##Part 1: Added a Controller to ASP.NET Core MVC App
+##Part 1:Added a Controller to ASP.NET Core MVC App
 Create a web application named as Doors2Heaven.
 After following all the steps, We run the application with ctrl+f5 button.
 It successfully runs the application and displays the welcome page.